Investigation Alert GPS, FIS, GL, NSC: Johnson Fistel, LLP Encourages Long-Term Investors to Submit Their Information Below

 Recently a class action complaint was filed.
 Plaintiff alleges that Defendants made materially false and misleading statements throughout the Class Period.
 Specifically, Plaintiff alleges that Defendants failed to disclose that: (1) there were execution missteps in size and assortment at Old Navy related to BODEQUALITY which were adversely impacting Old Navy's margins and financial results; (2) contrary to the Company's statements, there were inventory risks relating to BODEQUALITY that were adversely affecting the Company's operations; and as a result (3) the Company's statements during the Class Period about the historical financial and operational metrics and purported market opportunities did not accurately reflect the actual business, operations, and financial results of the Company, and were materially false and misleading, and lacked a factual basis.

-Johnson Fistel, LLP is investigating potential claims on behalf of Fidelity National Information Services, Inc. (NYSE: FIS).
+Johnson Fistel, LLP is investigating potential claims on behalf of Fidelity National Information Services, Inc. FIS.

 If you are a current, long-term shareholder of Fidelity National Information Services holding shares before February 9, 2021, you can click or copy and paste the link below in a browser to join this action: https://www.cognitoforms.com/JohnsonFistel/FidelityNationalInformationServicesInc